-Students will enroll in either the mathematics or natural science course and the art course.
-Due to the program痴 short duration and scheduling constraints, students cannot take both the math and natural science courses.
-Non-NTLS/Health & Human Sciences majors (after verifying with their associate dean & Prof. Strand) may take Professor Strand痴 course to satisfy a core requirement.
+Students will enroll in either the mathematics or the health and human science course and the art course.
+Due to the program's short duration and scheduling constraints, students cannot take both the math and natural science courses.

 ART 350 - Visual Thinking

 This course promotes concept development and creative thinking.
 Visual problem solving and projects will be based on a concern for how each person examines, explores and ultimately interprets and re-creates to the world around them.
 Art 350 satisfies the creative arts core requirement for all LMU students.

 This course covers series solutions and special functions, orthogonal functions and Fourier series, partial differential equations and value boundary problems.
 Prerequisites: MATH 234 and 245.
 Math 355 is required for electrical engineering, mechanical engineering, physics, engineering physics and applied mathematics majors.
 It is a major elective course for math and computer science majors and also counts towards the math minor.

 Todd Shoepe, Assistant Professor of Health & Human Sciences